pedroslev/rooftop-challenge/README.md

 I created a front-end demo page for you to test any email/token/blocks desired.

 Data could be protected by many means, but decided to demo it.

+Also, you can view data being processed on devtools console, token being obtained, blocks obtained, pair of blocks being checked and result of  order validation.